jace-kline/thesis/thesis.md

 [Figure: Ariste type lattice]

 A *primitive type lattice* [] is used to hierarchially relate primitive data types based on their metatype, size, and signedness (if applicable).
-More general types are located higher in the lattice while more specific types are closer to the leaves.
+More general types are located higher in the lattice while more specific types are located closer to the leaves.
 A type lattice may be used to determine whether two primitive data types are equivalent or share a common parent type.

 [Figure: Subset relationship example(s)]